 - All - Most

-of all you need to be large to reduce the
+importantly you need to be large to reduce the

-loss of heat from your skin.
+loss of heat from your skin, even smaller Antarctic animals

 - All - Extremities

 tend to be small to prevent undue heat loss (the

 surface area volume ratio thing again).